Senior scientists

 Dejauwne Young

-Dejauwne is an MD/PhD student working with our lab and the lab of Dr. Chandan Guha.
+Dejauwne currently finished his PhD, and he is back in Med School.
+As a PhD student, he worked with our lab and the lab of Dr. Chandan Guha.
 He graduated in 2017 from the University of Southern California with a BA in Neuroscience.
 He enjoys exercise, watching sports (NBA and NFL), and going to comedy shows.
 He is excited to learn how to use mass spectrometry to better understand cancer immunogenicity and chromatin biology.
+We are looking forward to having him back after he finishes his medical training!